-The Pantry opened in 1999 and was the first food pantry supported by Good Shepherd.
+The Pantry opened in 1999 and was the first Food Pantry supported by Good Shepherd.

-Good Shepherd members, Mike and Anne Bodden who recently passed away, opened the Food Pantry in the basement of an apartment building.
+Good Shepherd members, Mike and Anne Bodden who died recently, opened the Food Pantry in the basement of an apartment building.

-During 2022, the Pantry served 964 households, which totaled 3,279 children and adults.
+During 2022, the Pantry served 964 households, which totaled 3,279 children & adults.

-The Pantry is open Wednesday mornings and evenings, with 30 volunteers serving customers every week who live in the 53711, 53719 and 53713 ZIP codes.
+The Pantry is open Wednesday mornings and evenings, with 30 volunteers serving customers every week, who live in the 53711, 53719 and 53713 zip codes.